Slava12233/MonteCarloRisk/docs/index.md

 - **[PYDANTIC_USAGE.md](PYDANTIC_USAGE.md)**: Guidelines for using Pydantic in agent classes, explaining the hybrid approach adopted in this project.

 - **[test_report.md](test_report.md)**: Detailed report on test coverage and test suite organization, demonstrating 100% code coverage.

+- **[USER_GUIDE.md](USER_GUIDE.md)**: Comprehensive guide explaining the differences between local development and various deployment options, with practical examples for each approach.

 ### Project Management